gerph/riscos64-simple-binaries/changelogs/current/fileio-functions.md

 - stdio: The magic `:tt` filename is now supported to reopen the console handles.
 - stdio: `fopen` now supports appending to files with the `a` mode.
 - clib: Commands now support redirection when supplied on the command line.
+- backtrace: Fix for hex conversion of 0 values not being aligned.

 ### Changed
 - clib: The error handler now reports a backtrace when it is called.